Geovation/catalyst-ngd-wrappers-python/README.md

     - **406**: A request header value was not supported.
     - **414**: The request URI is too long.
 Please simplify the geometry filter and/or use simpler attribute filters.
     - **504**: The request has timed out.
 Please check the service availability dashboard: [OS Data Hub Service Status](https://osdatahub.os.uk/serviceStatus).
+    For error responses (all except 200), the 'errorSource' attribute specifies whether the error was thrown from the OS NGD API, or from the surrounding Catalyst wrapper.

 ## Summary of Extensions